 Q: How is the length of the program determined?

 A: The length of time apprentices spend in the program can range from one year to five years and is evaluated on an individual basis.
-This will depend on the time it takes apprentices to build their skill set to an engineer level and meet the experience requirements as outlined in our basic qualifications for the role they are being promoted into.
+This will depend on the time it takes apprentices to build their skill set to an engineer or technical program manager level and meet the experience requirements as outlined in our basic qualifications for the role they are being promoted into.
 This will be discussed further during the interview process.

 Based on their incoming skills, education, and previous work experience, each apprentice will be provided with an estimate on the minimum length of time in the program to meet the basic qualifications.
 If someone has no prior related work experience and does not have a bachelor’s degree, the individual should expect the program to be closer to 5 years in length.